logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-headless-chrome-and-apis-with-docker/_index.md

 weight: 5
 aliases:
     - /TA_Automation/Topics/aut_docker.html
+keywords: "Docker and TestArchitect, Dockerize with TestArchitect"
 ---
-keyword: [Docker and TestArchitect, Dockerize with TestArchitect]
----

-# Testing headless Chrome and APIs with Docker

 Docker is a platform designed to assist developers, testers, sysadmins, etc. with development, testing, deployment and running of applications through containerization